-When the government interferes with your liberty or property rights, the government must justify that.
-The law requires that a greater intrusion be balanced by a greater fact-based justification.
+When the government interferes with your liberty or property rights, the government must justify the violation.
+Under the law, a greater intrusion requires a greater fact-based justification.

 American law uses different words to describe this justification.
 These include: reasonable, articulable suspicion of criminal activity, probable cause that a person has committed a crime, etc.

 Leaving aside justification, what is the problem with police stops, or Fourth amendment seizures of people, anyway?
-After all, you’ve likely been pulled over for a traffic violation and apart from the ticket, you survived well enough.
+After all, you’ve likely experienced a traffic stop.
+And apart from the ticket, you survived well enough.

 Unfortunately, some people do not survive a police stop without suffering injury or death, as news reports frequently remind us.
-Sometimes police officers are hurt or killed.
-Other times it’s a suspected criminal.
-Even innocent, law-abiding citizens are injured or killed by police – after what seemed a “routine” traffic stop.
+So, sometimes police officers suffer injury or death.
+And other times it’s a suspected criminal.
+Even innocent, law-abiding citizens suffer injury or death due to a police contact – after what seemed a “routine” traffic stop.

-Another problem exacerbated by too many traffic stops is the disparate impact based on race of, for example, marijuana laws.
+Too many traffic stops for trivial reasons create other problems.
+And a big one is the disparate impact based on race of, for example, marijuana laws.

 Harm reduction: Minimizing police contacts to those truly necessary can reduce these social harms caused by police contacts.
 Courts can reduce these harms by getting tougher on every illegal stop.